• Identify situations where a database may be preferred over a CSV file

 • Write basic SQL queries using SELECT, FROM, WHERE, ORDER BY, LIMIT, and OFFSET

-In the first ten weeks of the course, we made our way through the entire data science lifecycle: we learned how to load and explore a dataset, formulate questions, and use the tools of prediction and inference to come up with answers.
-For the remaining weeks of the semester, we are going to make a second pass through the lifecycle, this time doing so with a different set of tools, ideas, and abstractions.
+So far in the course, we have made our way through the entire data science lifecycle: we learned how to load and explore a dataset, formulate questions, and use the tools of prediction and inference to come up with answers.
+For the remaining weeks of the semester, we are going to make a second pass through the lifecycle, this time with a different set of tools, ideas, and abstractions.

 With this goal in mind, let’s go back to the very beginning of the lifecycle.
 We first started our work in data analysis by looking at the pandas library, which offered us powerful tools to manipulate tabular data stored in (primarily) CSV files.
-CSVs work well when analyzing relatively small datasets that don’t need to be shared across many users.
+CSVs work well when analyzing relatively small datasets (less than 10GB) that are unchanging (static) and don’t need to be shared across many users.
 In research and industry, however, data scientists often need to access enormous bodies of data that cannot be easily stored in a CSV format.
-Collaborating with others when working with CSVs can also be tricky – a real-world data scientist may run into problems when multiple users try to make modifications, or, even worse, security issues with who should and should not have access to the data.
+Collaborating with others when working with CSVs can also be tricky — a real-world data scientist may run into problems when multiple users try to make modifications or more dire security issues arise regarding who should and should not have access to the data.

 As you may have guessed, we can’t use our usual pandas methods to work with data in a database.
 Instead, we’ll turn to Structured Query Language.

-Structured Query Language, or SQL (commonly pronounced “sequel,” though this is the subject of fierce debate), is a special programming language designed to communicate with databases.
-You may have encountered it in classes like CS 61A or Data C88C before.
+Structured Query Language, or SQL (commonly pronounced “sequel,” though this is the subject of fierce debate), is a special programming language designed to communicate with databases, and it is the dominant language/technology for working with data.
+You may have encountered it in classes like CS 61A or Data C88C before, and you likely will encounter it in the future.
+It is a language of tables: all inputs and outputs are tables.
 Unlike Python, it is a declarative programming language – this means that rather than writing the exact logic needed to complete a task, a piece of SQL code “declares” what the desired final output should be and leaves the program to determine what logic should be implemented.
+This logic differs depending on the SQL code itself or on the system it’s running on (ie. MongoDB, SQLite, DuckDB, etc.).
+Most systems don’t follow the standards, and every system you work with will be a little different.

 It is important to reiterate that SQL is an entirely different language from Python.
 However, Python does have special engines that allow us to run SQL code in a Jupyter notebook.
-While this is typically not how SQL is used outside of an educational setting, we will be using this workflow to illustrate how SQL queries are constructed using the tools we’ve already worked with this semester.
-You will learn more about how to run SQL queries in Jupyter during lab.
+While this is typically not how SQL is used outside of an educational setting, we will use this workflow to illustrate how SQL queries are constructed using the tools we’ve already worked with this semester.
+You will learn more about how to run SQL queries in Jupyter in an upcoming lab and homework.

 The syntax below will seem unfamiliar to you; for now, just focus on understanding the output displayed.
 We will clarify the SQL code in a bit.

-To start, we’ll look at a database called dragon.db.
+To start, we’ll look at a database called example_duck.db and connect to it using DuckDB.

 Code